 We left for Downtown Denver, ate lunch, and marched our way to Civic Center Park where the event was being held.
-Having not been nervous prior, the closer we approached the music and the tents and the closed streets, I began to get very scared.
-We continued to remind ourselves of all of the biblical heroes who went before us in this public practice (the prophets, Jesus, the apostles, the great preachers of early America, etc.) We also reminded ourselves of all the verses in which God promises to be with us in the moments.
-I fought my fear; but yes, there was fear.
+Having not been nervous prior, the closer we approached the music, the tents and the closed streets, I began to get very scared.
+We continued to remind ourselves of all of the biblical heroes who went before us in this public practice (the prophets, Jesus, the apostles, the great preachers of early America, etc.) We also reminded ourselves of all the verses in which God promises to be with us in these moments.

-As we got to the event and walked in, the first thing that was noticed was the absolute immoral debauchery.
+As we got to the event and walked in, we first noticed the absolute immoral debauchery.
 I saw things that truly stunned me.
 I saw women, more than I can count on two hands, who were as close to being entirely nude as one can be.
-They wore flip flops, thongs that could not be seen, and small pieces of tape on their breasts.
+They wore flip flops, thong underwear barely visible, and small pieces of tape on their breasts.
 That’s it.
-I saw male genitalia, in broad daylight, in a park.
-I saw outfits that would make Olympic Male swimmers blush.
-The worst part is there was even a tent called “The Family Station” where children were left to color while their parents left and all of this nudity surrounded them.
+I saw male genitalia, in broad daylight, in a public park.
+I saw outfits that would make Olympic male swimmers blush.
+The worst part is there was even a tent called “The Family Station” where children were left to color while their parents left, subjecting them to this nudity.

-After finding the police, (the first pair we found said they couldn’t help us since they weren’t Denver police), we received bad news.
-The first bad news was the officer’s attitude toward us.
+After finding the police, (the first pair we found said they couldn’t help us since they weren’t Denver police), we received some bad news.
+The officers’ attitudes toward us was disheartening.
 When we told them exactly what our plans were they could not have been more condescending.
-They clearly were not happy about who we were.
-One of them literally rolled her eyes while the other made an audible sigh when they heard.
-After that, they both had their heads down either in a phone or reading a water bottle while we asked questions.
-Their answers were abrupt, short, condescending.
+They clearly were not happy about who we were or what we were doing.
+One of the officers rolled her eyes while the other made an audible sigh when they heard.
+After that, they both had their heads down either in a phone or pretending to read a water bottle label.
+Their answers were abrupt, short, and condescending.
 The only time they perked up was when they gave us answers they knew we didn’t want to hear.

-Essentially what we learned is that since the festival paid for a permit, “free speech laws don’t apply”.
-The first officers told us that if we went to a police station we could file for a “protest warrant” and that would give us the freedom to preach within the permit limits.
+Essentially, what we learned is that since the festival paid for a permit, “free speech laws don’t apply.”
+The first officers told us that if we went to a police station we could file for a “protest warrant” and that would give us the freedom to preach within the limits of the permit.
 Without that, they could remove us for any reason at any time.

-Right outside one of the main entrances was a group of Christians with signs that said “We are Christians and we are sorry for the way Christians have treated you and we accept you.”
+Right outside one of the main entrances, occupying a prime position on a public bus bench, was a group of Christians with signs that read “We are Christians and we are sorry for the way Christians have treated you and we accept you.”
 Another one read “God loves you.”
-We wanted to ask them about their position and methodology but they were gone already.
-Thus, there was a bus bench right by the area where people were filing in.
+We wanted to ask them about their position and methodology, but they were gone already.
+Thus, there was now a vacant bus bench only a few feet from the area where people were filing in.
 God was good; we found our location.

 Some Things I Wasn’t Expecting

 A lot of the persecution came from bicycle cabs.
-There were a lot of guys who have jobs as bicycle cab drivers and they are paid to drive people around downtown.
-They were forced to hear most of my message because they were required to sit there and ask people for rides.
-They thought it would help their business as they made many comments like “I can get you away from this crazy guy pretty fast”.
-I guess an obnoxious Christian still isn’t enough motivation to make people pay to avoid walking.
-One vendor selling water threatened to “get some of his boys who could make me move real quick”, but Kenan went and began preaching the Gospel to him, and by the end of our mission, that man was incredibly polite.
-One other bicycle cab driver tried turning up his music so loudly no one could hear me, but he quickly realized that hurt his business so it didn’t last.
+Bicycle cabs are those who have jobs driving people around downtown in a cart hitched to their bicycles.
+They were forced to hear most of my message because they were required to sit at our location and ask people for rides.
+They thought it would help their business as they made many comments like “I can get you away from these crazy guys pretty fast.”
+I guess obnoxious Christians still are not enough motivation to make people pay to avoid walking.
+One vendor selling water threatened to “get some of his boys who could make me move real quick,” but Kenan began preaching the Gospel to him, and by the end of our mission, that man was incredibly polite.
+One other bicycle cab driver tried turning up his music so loudly no one could hear me, but he quickly realized that hurt his business, so it didn’t last long.